awwaiid/thelackthereof/content/The Fridge.md

 * Fridges expire after n days of disuse
 * Fridges get options
 ** Public/Private fridges (by view-password)
 ** Limit to the number of words.
-When you get >n words, the first word would dissapear
+When you get >n words, the first word would disappear

 So the front page would be a list of fridges